actions/setup-python/docs/advanced-usage.md

 ## Using `update-environment` flag

 The `update-environment` flag defaults to `true`.
-With this setting, the action will add/update environment variables (e.g. `PATH`, `PKG_CONFIG_PATH`, `pythonLocation`) for Python/PyPy to just work out of the box.
+With this setting, the action will add/update environment variables (e.g. `PATH`, `PKG_CONFIG_PATH`, `pythonLocation`) for Python or PyPy to just work out of the box.

 If `update-environment` is set to `false`, the action will not add/update environment variables.
-This can prove useful if you want the only side-effect to be to ensure Python/PyPy is installed and rely on the `python-path` output to run executable.
+This can prove useful if you want the only side-effect to be to ensure Python or PyPy is installed and rely on the `python-path` output to run executable.
 Such a requirement on side-effect could be because you don't want your composite action messing with your user's workflows.

 ```yaml